 Bush Turkeys Removal And Relocation Sydney

 The amount of bush turkeys wandering around the North Shore of Sydney at the present time is amazing.
-The main reasons for this is spring is here and all the rain and warm weather and vegetation growth has presented itself as optimum breeding conditions.
+The main reason for this is spring is here, and all the rain and warm weather and vegetation growth has presented itself as optimum breeding conditions.

 Until recently, Bush Turkeys weren't a problem because they were fairly uncommon in the Sydney area, having been hunted as a pest, food and by foxes.
 They are now protected, and their population has expanded enormously due to their prodigious breeding and amazing adaptability.
 The main cause of this explosion in the bush turkey population is the very successful fox baiting programme.

 When bush turkeys first started to invade Sydney's Upper North Shore gardens, Micropest experimented with many different methods of physically deterring bush turkeys.
 Sometimes we were successful and managed to deter them only to find them nesting in the next-door neighbours garden to their dismay.
 Unfortunately, they still came over the fence to forage for food scratching up the garden.
 In most cases, the bush turkey would come back in a week or so or the next year with a vengeance.
 BIG WASTE OF TIME, MONEY AND STRESS MOST OF THE TIME.

 I was at a customer's house in Wahroonga the other day, and he was complaining that he was on his third batch of garden mulch and a second lot of plants and trees for his garden because the local bush turkey kept on taking it all for his nest.
 That's two thousand dollars worth of garden mulch and plants.
 They may be protected, but that's not on.
 The only humane way of dealing with a persistent bush turkey is to trap it and relocate it in a bushland environment away from houses.
-For any enquires or quotes please don't hesitate to Ph or email Gerard from Micropest Pest Control Sydney.
+For any enquires or quotes, please don't hesitate to Ph or email Gerard from Micropest Pest Control Sydney.